cjoakim/azure-cosmosdb-hackathon/README.md

 ### Challenge-Specific

-- For Challenge 2, MongoDB installed locally
+- For Challenge 2, MongoDB installed locally.
+This is required for Challenge 2 only.
+- For Challenge 9, Cassandra installed locally.
+This is optional.

 ### Suggested Libraries